TLDR: Don’t do it. Save up and get a proper exhaust system.

 Reading around a little to find what actually got down the first penny that dropped was that the video above was talking about de-catting the up-pipe (that leads into the turbo), not the downpipe.
-I have since actually learnt a great deal more of waht makes up the car exhaust system.
+I have since actually learnt a bit deal more of what makes up the car exhaust system.

 The Consensus (and Downsides)

 I have been running with it for about a fortnight now.
 Things feel a more spritely for sure: But there have been downsides.

 The downsides, in order of least to most annoying…